 - something the user inherently possesses (such as a fingerprint or retina pattern).

-Finally, encourage workers to create strong passphrases and always use a biometric, PIN or passphrase to lock your devices – especially the portable ones.
-For more information on creating strong passphrases, see the ACSC’s Small Business Cyber Security Guide .
+Finally, encourage workers to use a biometric or strong passphrase to lock their devices – especially the portable ones.

 Have protective business processes in place